MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/configuring-teams-calling-quickstartguide.md

 Quick start guide: Configuring Calling Plans in Microsoft Teams
 ==============================================================

-Use this quick start guide to get an initial set of users up and running to explore the exciting features of Calling Plans in Teams.
+This guide will help you get a set of users up and running so they can explore Calling Plans in Teams.

 Read the December 12, 2017, announcement of Calling Plans in Teams: [Intelligent Communications takes the next step with calling in Teams](https://aka.ms/ipyqus)